-We plan to purchase a house when we are both finished with the university.
+We plan to purchase a house when we are both finished with university.
 I will now have had a year to save and my girlfriend would have had a half year to save.
-Given the investment portfolio i have i would be able to pay for a bigger amount of the payout to the house.
+Given the investment portfolio I have, I would be able to pay for a bigger amount of the payout to the house.
 With a house a mortgage also comes.

 - Passive income: €2.170

 - P2P lending worth: €14.700

 - Index funds worth: €3.115

 - Cryptocurrencie worth: €3.500

 From here on it is all guesswork.
 Me and my girlfriend are at a point in time where nothing is clear in relation to the future.
 We have the dreams and plans of a house, however, we do not know when the right house comes on the market.
 It could also be that we where to purchase some land and build our own.
 This could take a year to build.
 Forcing us to live in an apartment while building the house (double payments).
 However, this is not included in my calculations.
 We have been looking at houses for fun in areas we can afford in the future, and we have found houses that we would be willing to move into.

 While we hopefully have owned a house since somewhere in 2022, I still have my portfolio.